AdaCore/spark2014/lrm/source/declarations-and-types.rst

 Record Types
 ------------

-An entity declared by a ``record_type_definition`` is in |SPARK| if all of its components are in |SPARK| and if a component has a default initialization then all of the components must have a default initialization.
-A default initialization, if present must also be in |SPARK|.

 |SPARK| does not permit partial default initialization of record objects.
+More specifically, if at least one non-discriminant component (either explicitly declared or inherited) of a record type or type extension either is of a type which defines default initialization or is declared by a component_declaration which includes a default_value, then the record type or type extension shall define full default initialization.

 Tagged Types and Type Extensions
 --------------------------------